ethan5437/ethan5437.github.io/_pages/project.md

 Hashtags and Application Sources like Android, etc. are two features which we found to be important yet underused in emoji prediction and Twitter sentiment analysis on the whole.
 We showcase the importance of using Twitter features to helpthe model understand the sentiment involved and hence to predict the most suitable emoji for the text.
-To further understand emoji behavioral patterns, we propose amore balanced dataset by crawling additional Twitter data, including timestamp, hashtags, and application source acting as additional attributes to the tweet.
+To further understand emoji behavioral patterns, we propose a more balanced dataset by crawling additional Twitter data, including timestamp, hashtags, and application source acting as additional attributes to the tweet.
 <br> [Class Project] </small>
 </div>